-Because of the abundance of images in the atmospheric and oceanic sciences, motion estimation 33 has been practiced since before the digital age.
-For example, determination of the movement of 34 cloud or water vapor features in satellite images was done prior to the work of Horn and Schunck 35 (1981) through a block-matching approach (Leese et al. 1971).
-These atmospheric motion vectors 36 (AMV) constitute nowadays an essential component of the observations assimilated by numerical 37 weather prediction models (García-Pereda and Borde 2014).
-Other modern applications involve 38 for example the recovery of glacier velocities (Scambos et al. 1992), displacements resulting from 39 landslides (Stumpf et al. 2013), surface water flows (Dugan et al. 2014) and breaking waves dy-40 namics (Melville and Matusov 2002).
-41
+Horn and Schunck (1981) through a block-matching approach (Leese et al. 1971).
+These atmospheric motion vectors (AMV) constitute nowadays an essential component of the observations assimilated by numerical weather prediction models (García-Pereda and Borde 2014).
+Other modern applications involve, for example, the recovery of glacier velocities (Scambos et al. 1992), displacements resulting from landslides (Stumpf et al. 2013), surface water flows (Dugan et al. 2014), and breaking waves dynamics (Melville and Matusov 2002).

-Another application, similar to PIV and AMV, involves the estimation of 2D, 2-component wind field from the apparent motion in aerosol backscatter lidar data (Schols and Eloranta 1992).
-Thus far the motion estimation algorithms used in that context were variations of the cross-correlation method (Mayor et al. 2012; Hamada et al. 2015).
+Another application, similar to PIV and AMV, involves the estimation of the 2D two-component wind field from the apparent motion in aerosol backscatter lidar data (Schols and Eloranta 1992).
+Thus far, the motion estimation algorithms used in that context were variations of the cross-correlation method (Mayor et al. 2012; Hamada et al. 2015, manuscript submitted to J. Atmos.
+Oceanic Technol.).
 In this paper, a more recent approach that was devised specifically for application to fluid motion is investigated.
 This algorithm, named Typhoon, is a wavelet-based optical flow estimator.
 It was previously validated with synthetic and real PIV images (Dérian 2012).
 Here, as a first step, the validity of this wavelet-based optical flow approach in the context of atmospheric lidar data is demonstrated.

-The paper is organized as follows: Section 2 introduces the motion estimation framework for the wind measurement problem and the traditional cross-correlation algorithm.
+The paper is organized as follows: Section 2 introduces the motion estimation framework for the wind measurement problem and the traditional crosscorrelation algorithm.
 Section 3 presents the proposed Typhoon algorithm.
-The input aerosol backscatter lidar data is detailed in Section 4.
-Finally, in Section 5, estimated wind fields are validated by comparisons with remote measurements from a commercial Doppler lidar.
-Power spectra and transfer functions are calculated to show the filtering effect of the proposed approach.
+The input aerosol backscatter lidar data are detailed in section 4.
+Finally, in section 5, estimated wind fields are validated by comparisons with remote measurements from a commercial Doppler lidar.
+Power spectra and transfer functions are calculated to estimate the filtering effect of the proposed approach.
+A list of symbols used in this paper can be found in appendix A.